• Skip to primary navigation

 What Does It Mean When Nightmares Reoccur?

 You don’t outgrow nightmares as an adult.
 That’s just something nice your parents tell you.
-One out of every two adults have nightmares occasionally, and between two to eight percent of adults are plagued by nightmares.
+One out of every two adults has nightmares occasionally, and between two and eight percent of adults are plagued by nightmares.
 There are several causes associated with recurring nightmares:

 • Emotional issues